Mezcal Bottle Ilustrations

 Cooking Pina Harvesting Agave

 Traditionally crafted by small scale producers, mezcal is made using methods passed down from generation to generation.
-Some families retain techniques that have been used 200 years ago, another important difference with tequila that is mostly produced industrially today.
+Some families retain techniques that have been used for hundreds of years.

-The harvesting process starts by extracting the piña or heart of the agave.
-This is done by cutting off the roots and leaves of the maguey plant.
-Once the piñas are ready, they are cooked in an earthen pit.
-Depending on the producer, the earthen pit may contain specific type of woods, rocks, herbs, and other materials used to give the cooked agave a distinctive and intense smoky flavor.
+The harvesting process starts by extracting the piña, or "heart" of the agave.
+This is done by cutting off the roots and leaves of the of the plant, effectively killing it.
+Once the piñas are prepared, they are cooked in an earthen pit.
+Depending on the producer, the earthen pit may contain various species of wood, rocks, herbs, and other materials to give the mezcal a distinctive and sometimes smoky flavor.

 Crushing and Fermentation